 Some of the best places to visit in Canada are located on the west coast, and for good reason: it’s home to astounding landscapes and lively cities.
 Here’s where you should be sure to hit up:

-- Whistler: During the winter months, Whistler’s beauty and Banff’s ski culture draws extreme adventurists and hobby-skiers alike.
+During the winter months, Whistler’s beauty and Banff’s ski culture draw extreme adventurists and hobby-skiers alike.
 From elite heli-skiing to powder puff peaks, winter thrills are free for the asking here.

-- Victoria: The capital of British Columbia is only a short ferry ride away from Vancouver and exists on a beautiful, unspoiled island of old growth forests and rocky beaches.
-In its pretty historic downtown, tourists take horse and carriage rides along cobbled streets lined with 19th century shopfronts.
+The capital of British Columbia is only a short ferry ride away from Vancouver and exists on a beautiful, unspoiled island of old growth forests and rocky beaches.
+In its pretty, historic downtown, tourists take horse and carriage rides along cobbled streets lined with 19th-century shopfronts.

-- Calgary: This youthful, energetic cowboy metropolis in Southern Alberta boasts a thriving nightlife, dining and cultural scene.
-In July it puts on the biggest Wild West party in the world, the enormous rodeo and midway event, The Calgary Stampede.
+This youthful, energetic cowboy metropolis in Southern Alberta boasts a thriving nightlife, dining and cultural scene.
+In July, it puts on the biggest Wild West party in the world, the enormous rodeo and midway event, The Calgary Stampede.

-- Drumheller: Approximately 75 million years ago, this region of Alberta was teeming with dinosaurs.
-These days, the dry and dusty badlands are famous for their wealth of fossil remains.
+Approximately 75 million years ago, this region of Alberta was teeming with dinosaurs.
+These days, the dry and dusty badlands are famous for their wealth of fossil remains, making this the perfect location for a dinosaur-themed vacation.
 Visit the Royal Tyrrell Museum, home to one of the biggest displays of dinosaur skeletons in the world.

 Best Time of Year to Visit